nghiatrangamedev/nghiatrangamedev/README.md

-- 👋 Hi, I’m nghiatran
+- 👋 Hi, I’m Tran Trung Nghia
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Web Development & Game Development
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently learning Javascript

 <!---
 nghiatrangamedev/nghiatrangamedev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.